soumik12345/wandb-addons/docs/index.md

 Weights & Biases Addons is a repository that provides of integrations and utilities that will supercharge your [Weights & Biases](https://wandb.ai/site) workflows.
 Its a repositpry built and maintained by `wandb` users for `wandb` users.

+## WandB Datasets

+A set of utilities for easily accessing datasets for various machine learning tasks using [Weights & Biases artifacts](https://docs.wandb.ai/guides/artifacts).

+- **[`WandbDatasetBuilder`](dataset/dataset_loading/#wandb_addons.dataset.dataset_builder.WandbDatasetBuilder):** An abstract class for Dataset builder that enables building a dataset and upload it as a [Weights & Biases Artifact](https://docs.wandb.ai/guides/artifacts).

+- **[`upload_dataset`](dataset/dataset_loading/#wandb_addons.dataset.dataset_upload.upload_dataset):** Upload and register a dataset with a TFDS module or a TFDS builder script as a Weights & Biases artifact.
+This function would verify if a TFDS build/registration is possible with the current specified dataset path and upload it as a Weights & Biases artifact.

+- **[`load_dataset`](dataset/dataset_loading/#wandb_addons.dataset.dataset_loading.load_dataset):** Load a dataset from a wandb artifact.
+Using this function you can load a dataset hosted as a wandb artifact in a single line of code, and use our powerful data processing methods to quickly get your dataset ready for training in a deep learning model.

 ## Integrations

 ### [🌀 Ciclo](https://github.com/cgarciae/ciclo)